NicklasXYZ/gleam_openfaas/README.md

 ## Usage

 1. Make sure OpenFaaS has been deployed to your Kubernetes cluster and the OpenFaaS CLI tool has been installed.
-See [here](./OpenFaaS.md) for a breif introduction on how to easily do this.
+See [here](./OpenFaaS.md) for a brief introduction on how to easily do this.

 2. Download the Gleam function templates from this repo:
 ```bash
 faas-cli template pull https://github.com/nicklasxyz/gleam_openfaas#main
 ```

 3. Create a new function:
 ``` bash
 faas-cli new --lang gleam test-function